CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/Labs/Lab05.md

 ## Task 3: Chat with a base model

-While you wait for the fine-tuning job to complete, let's chat with a base GPT-4.1 model to assess how it performs.
+In this task, you'll interact with the base GPT-4.1 model in the chat playground to evaluate its responses.
+You'll test how it answers travel-related queries, adjust the system message to guide its behavior, and observe how well it aligns with your desired conversational style before the fine-tuned model is ready.

 1. In the navigation pane on the left, select the **Playgrounds (1)** page and click **Try the Chat playground (2)**.